Why HR Should Report to the CEO

 But, at this point, the head of HR should speak up and say, “Yes, on paper that works, but if we cut bonuses, we're likely to lose our best employees to our competitors.
 It will cost us a fortune to replace these people and our competitors will become stronger.
 I know this because the employee satisfaction surveys that we regularly collect rank bonuses high on the list when employees are asked, why do you stay with your current employer.”

-While this may seem logical, many, many businesses overlook the long term effects of their short-term solutions.
-An HR staff person at the senior table will help you avoid making bad decisions that affect employees.
+While this may seem logical, many, many businesses overlook the long-term effects of their short-term solutions.
+An HR staff person at the senior table will help you avoid making bad decisions that affect employees adversely.
+The HR person will regularly emphasize the people aspects of your organization's strategic plan and business goals.

 HR Has a Strategic Role